So you want to know, “How much water should I drink a day?”

-Dr. Timothy Noakes, author of Waterlogged, explains that the overconsumption of water can lead to our body developing a severe imbalance of sodium in our systems, which can lead to a litany of side effects, even death.
+Dr. Timothy Noakes, the author of Waterlogged, explains that the overconsumption of water can lead to our body developing a severe imbalance of sodium in our system, which can lead to a litany of side effects, even death.

-What he’s found of people who have dealt with cases of exercise-induced hyponatremia:
+What Noaks discovered people who have dealt with cases of exercise-induced hyponatremia:

 Time to answer your next question: “If drinking too much water causes an issue with sodium imbalances, what about sports drinks?
 They have electrolytes and sodium in them!”